 A nice and often-omitted extra is the filter pocket.
 Each mask comes with three filters, but you can order more.
 These are “war horses,” made of two layers of non-woven fabric, surrounding 2 melt-blown polypropylene layers with an inner activated carbon filter.
 The designation is PM2.5, which the company says filters particulate matter 2.5 microns or less.
 (The coronoavirus is around 1.25 microns.
 Although we haven’t seen tests or explanations of how well PM2.5 filters work in trapping viruses, more than one source suggests they do.
 We are still waiting for the layman’s report!)
 Just be aware that PM2.5 filters are not as efficacious as N-95 masks which, due to short supply, are reserved for medical workers.

 VIDA’s customer service reps claim the filter effectively traps contaminants for 50-60 hours.
 For this reason, VIDA recommends changing it every seven days (sooner if exposed to smoke, construction dust, and the like.)
-Between uses, it can be stored in a Ziploc® bag.
+Between uses, the filter can be taken stored in a Ziploc® bag.
+However, since we prefer to handle used masks as little as possible, we insert a new filter whenever we reach for a clean mask.
+(Note: one company suggests sterilizing a used mask and filter in a UV device .
+This would seem to lessen the chance of cross contamination caused by fumbling with a dirty mask.)

 Masks produced in the United States ship in one to 3 days.
 Designs made abroad ship may take longer, depending on the location.